Vidya Munshi: Women's movement and journalism

 She worked as the Calcutta correspondent of the weekly journal of Bombay the Blitz, from 1952 to 1962.
 She has been, arguably, called the first woman journalist of India.

 She headed the board that published the CPI's mouthpiece, Kalantar for several years. and was an active member of the party.
-She headed State Women's Commission till 2000.
+She headed State Women's Commission until 2000.
 She documented her life, the political upheavals and the shaping of women's movements of her time in great detail in a memoir, In Retrospect.
 War-time Memories and Thoughts on Women's Movement.